camera-traps/insectai/README.md

 an insectAI dataset that you would like to map to Camtrap DP, please follow the guidelines below.

 1. Ask access to @sannegovaert to collaborate on this repo.
 2. Create a branch for your project.
-3. Create a folder in `src` with the name of your project.
-4. Copy the `insectai_to_camtrapdp.Rmd` file to your project folder.
-5. Create a folder in `data` with the name of your project.
-6. Copy your raw data to the `raw` folder.
+3. Map your data
-7. Edit the `insectai_to_camtrapdp.Rmd` file to include your project-specific code.
-8. Run the `insectai_to_camtrapdp.Rmd` file to generate the Camtrap DP files.
-9. Throughout all the previous steps: commit your changes and push to your branch.
+4. Commit your changes and push to your branch.
 You don’t need to wait to commit until your finished.
-10. Create a pull request to merge your changes into the main branch.
+5. Create a pull request to merge your changes into the main branch.

+### Mapping in r

+IF you want to use r for your mapping, you can follow all the next steps.

+1. Create a folder in `src` with the name of your project.
+2. Copy the `insectai_to_camtrapdp.Rmd` file to your project folder.
+3. Create a folder in `data` with the name of your project.
+4. Copy your raw data to the `raw` folder.
+5. Edit the `insectai_to_camtrapdp.Rmd` file to include your project-specific code.
+6. Run the `insectai_to_camtrapdp.Rmd` file to generate the Camtrap DP files.

+### Mapping without r

+Otherwise, you can add your test data in your preferred way.
+Please follow the repo structure as much as possible.

 ## Relevant sources